IntersectMBO/credential-manager/README.md

     [!TIP]
     It is a good idea to give the witness file a name that associates it with A) who signed it and B) the transaction.
     For example, if your name is John Doe and the tx body file you signed was `my-tx.body` then name the file `my-tx-john-doe.witness`.

+The tool will first prompt you to enter the pass phrase for your private key file in order to decrypt it.
+Type the password and hit Enter/return.
+It will then print a sequence of summary items that describes what the transaction does and prompt you to confirm each one.
+To confirm, type the letter `y` and hit enter/return.
+Finally it will prompt you if you want to sign.
+Type `y` once more and hit enter and it will write your signature to the file you provided for the `--out-file` argument.
+Send this witness file back to the orchestrator who sent you the transaction.

 ## Documentation